DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 The idea is to intrigue the audience immediately while hinting at the tone and themes present in what’s to come.

-If you are telling a non-linear story, you can also use some combination of both, like Quentin Tarantino does in Inglorious Basterds and Kill Bill Vol. 1, respectively.
+If you tell a non-linear story, you can combine both, as Quentin Tarantino does in Inglorious Basterds and Kill Bill Vol. 1, respectively.

 Beat 2: The introduction.

-The introduction is when the story orients us in the “normal” world of the story.
+The introduction is when the story orients us into the “normal” world of the story.

-We learn that Max is in love with everything about his school except the actual school part, and how this is now a conflict for him if he wishes to remain at Rushmore.
+We learn that Max loves everything about his school except the actual school part, which is now a conflict for him if he wishes to remain at Rushmore.

-Beyond the initial introduction, The Hollywood Model then suggest it’s time for development.
+Beyond the introduction, The Hollywood Model suggests it’s time for development.

 Beat 3: The development.

-Development is where you flesh out the world of the character, and we learn more about their aspirations and fears and their relationships with other characters in the world.
+Development is where you flesh out the character’s world, and we learn more about their aspirations, fears, and relationships with other characters.

 We also begin to understand how the conflict from the initial impact is created or continued.
 This is where other story structure models suggest throwing in an inciting incident and call to adventure.

-This still of Ron Stallworth and Flip Zimmerman connecting and hatching their plan from Spike Lee’s BlacKkKlansan feels the most indicative of this moment to me.
+This still of Ron Stallworth and Flip Zimmerman connecting and hatching their plan from Spike Lee’s BlacKkKlansan is most indicative of this moment.